About Us

 Paul Ramsbottom

-Paul is the Chairman of the charity and through his employment as Chief Executive of the Wolfson Foundation provides a link to the broader charity sector.
+Paul is the Chairman of the charity and through his employment as Chief Executive of the Wolfson Foundation provides a link to the broader charity and philanthropy sectors.
 He has a background of reading History at Oxford University, and a continuing interest in politics and travel.

-He is a CCB Fellow of the University of Oxford, a member of the Court of the London School of Hygiene and Tropical Medicine and sits on the Africa Advisory Council of the World Monuments Fund.
+He is a CCB Fellow of the University of Oxford, a Trustee of Mercy Ships UK and sits on the Africa Advisory Council of the World Monuments Fund.
 Paul enjoys writing and recently contributed a section to the main guide book on Ghana.

 Paul lives in West Sussex and is married to Karen, a chartered accountant.
-They have three daughters called Lily, Ella and Phoebe.
+They have four daughters called Lily, Ella, Phoebe and Annabel.

 Howard Hickman

-Howard works as a Senior Software Engineer for the technology company u-blox, where he performs a variety of roles from software development to project leadership.
+Howard works as a Manager and Senior Software Engineer for the technology company u-blox, where he is responsible for a team of software developers.

 In the past Howard has been the primary point of contact for a number of projects in India and Ghana.
 Indeed it was his involvement in Ghana that was the initial contact from which the work of the Trust eventually developed.
 His experience gives an understanding of the cultural, practical and communication challenges facing the work of the Trust.